blonded-jpg/blonded-jpg/README.md

-# Hello!
+# Hello! 👋🏻
-Check out pinned repos👋
+Check out pinned repos 🌊

 <!--
 **blonded-jpg/blonded-jpg** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.